vinh-c-tran/Harvard_APPHY_275/Lab_2/Problem_1/readme.md

 ```

 ## Python Scripting in Jupyter
+We define a few functions that create an input file

 ## Results
+As we see from our results that convergence occurs rather quickly as `ecutwtc` increases.
 <p align="center">
 <img width="600" alt="Screen Shot 2022-03-18 at 4 46 27 PM" src="https://user-images.githubusercontent.com/76876169/159097636-582cf54e-d133-4b8d-901f-c9fc7980bc18.png">
 </p>